SchriderLab/Timesweeper/README.md

 ### Make Training Data (`condense`)

-VCFs merged using `process_vcfs.py` are read in as allele frequencies using scikit-allel, and depending on the scenario (neut/hard/soft) the central or locus under selection is pulled out and aggregated for all replicates.
+VCFs merged using `timesweeper process` are read in as allele frequencies using scikit-allel, and depending on the scenario (neut/hard/soft) the central or locus under selection is pulled out and aggregated for all replicates.
 This labeled ground-truth data from simulations is then saved as a dictionary in a pickle file for easy access and low disk usage.

 This module also allows for adding missingness to the training data in the case of missingness in the real data Timesweeper is going to be used on.
 To do this add the `-m <val>` flag where `val` is in [0,1] and is used as the parameter of a binomial draw for each allele per timestep to set as present/missing.
 We show in the manuscript that some missingness is viable (e.g. `val=0.2`), however high missingness (e.g. `val=0.5`) will result in terrible performance and should be avoided.
 Optimally this value should reflect the missingness present in the real data input to Timesweeper so as to parameterize the network to be better prepared for it.

 Note: the process of retrieving known-selection sites is based on the mutation type labels contained in VCF INFO fields output by SLiM.
 It currently assumes the mutation type where selection is being introduced is identified as "m2", but if you use a custom SLiM model and happen to change mutation type this module should be modified to properly scan for that.

 ```
-$ python make_training_features.py -h
+$ timesweeper condense -h
-usage: make_training_features.py [-h] [--threads THREADS] [-m MISSINGNESS]
+usage: timesweeper condense [-h] [--threads THREADS] [-m MISSINGNESS]
                                  {yaml,cli} ...

-Creates training data from simulated merged vcfs after process_vcfs.py has
+Creates training data from simulated merged vcfs after timesweeper process has
 been run.

 positional arguments: